neowu/core-ng-project/README.md

 It's still working in progress, so all API is subjected to change. keep in mind

 ## TODO
-* byte[], general byte array buffer to write from ByteBuffer and InputStream
 * template, use ByteBuffer[] for performance tuning
 * template: review expression, validate methods in model class
-* async: think about how to support batch with fixed concurrency
+* async: think about how to support batch with fixed concurrency, or Batch object and chain next easier
 * redis: investigate redis hiccup, like 200ms for one operation under load
 * mongo: mongo config support?
 * web: get/form post, validate bean class and code generation for param serialization?